BarRaiser

 6. Morals and beliefs

-Groupthink can lead to flawed decisions because it discourages individuals from challenging prevailing views, and it can also lead to suppressed dissent.
+Groupthink can lead to flawed decisions because it discourages individuals from challenging prevailing views and can lead to suppressed dissent.

-There are several causes of groupthink, but some of the most common ones include:
+There are several causes of groupthink in the workplace, but some of the most common ones include:

 2. Poor leadership

-In workplaces, groupthink can manifest as a reluctance to challenge ideas or information, a failure to analyze alternative viewpoints, and a lack of open discussion.
-When groups become trapped in a cycle of self-censorship, they may make suboptimal decisions that undermine their own success.
+Groupthink in the workplace can manifest as reluctance to challenge ideas or information, failure to analyze alternative viewpoints, and lack of open discussion.
+When groups become trapped in a cycle of self-censorship, they may make suboptimal decisions that undermine their success.

 3. Lack of diversity